microsoft/sqlworkshops/sql2019lab/01_IntelligentPerformance.md

 **STEP 1: Find Query Store Reports**

-Open SQL Server Management Studio (18.0).
+Open SQL Server Management Studio (SSMS).
 Using Object Explorer, navigate to the WideWorldImporters database.
 Find the Query Store folder and select the **Top Resource Consuming Queries** report.

 Your screen should look similar to the following